7thFox/ytdlmc/README.md

 ```

 # config
+NOTE: Go is very pedantic about it's JSON, and will not except trailing commas or comments!

 Configuration is done within named "config groups".
 All parameters are entered as they would be in the command
 line, and you can view [youtube-dl documentation](https://github.com/ytdl-org/youtube-dl#options) for info
 on each of them.
 The only option straying from this is `batch-file`: